moble/PostNewtonian/README.md

 The `--user` flag installs the module to the user's home directory, which means that no root permissions are necessary.

-As mentioned above, GSL must be installed, and the `IncDirs` and `LibDirs` variables set appropriately in `setup.py`.
-Sensible defaults are given.
+As mentioned above, GSL must be installed as a shared library, and the `IncDirs` and `LibDirs` variables set appropriately in `setup.py`.
+Sensible defaults are given, so this may only need to be done if the compilation fails.

 If the build succeeds, just open an python session and type